rtlabs-com/p-net/doc/compliancetest.rst

 how to start the program.

 The SL1-tester has a number of template ``.pcap`` files, and rewrites those files with the MAC address of the SL1-tester laptop and the DUT.
+Rewriting is done using the Bittwist editor tool (``bittwiste``).
 The MAC of the DUT is found with the ``arping`` Linux command.
 Actual sending of frames is done with the ``packETHcli`` Linux command.